SnapGreen/SE308-winter2020-environmental-app/README.md

 > `npm run serve`

-You will probably get a warning from your firewall--go ahead and let it slide.
+You may get a warning from your firewall--go ahead and let it slide.
 Your terminal should announce that the server is running.
 Open up a browser window, and go to "localhost:3000".
 You should see a blank page with a button at the bottom; you should also see a message in the terminal that states "user